 Invisalign Dentist: Advanced Complex Case Techniques

-How Invisalign Dentist Corrects Class II Malocclusion
+How an Invisalign Dentist Corrects Class II Malocclusion

 Class II malocclusion presents one of the most challenging cases for an Invisalign dentist.
 This condition involves the upper jaw positioning too far forward relative to the lower jaw.
 Traditional treatment required headgear or jaw surgery in severe cases.